Oct 06, 2024

 It is the responsibility of the student to:

-• Request that an official transcript is sent to the Admissions Office at SUNY Broome Community College.
+• Request that all official transcripts are sent to the Admissions Office at SUNY Broome Community College.

 Transfer credit will be granted when a course applies to the certificate or degree program.

-• Grades of “C” (2.0) or higher are transferable if coursework is relevant to the student’s program of study at SUNY Broome Community College.
-S (Satisfactory) and P (Pass) grades will also be considered, with the exclusion of certain competitive Health Science programs.
+• Grades of “C” (2.0 on a 4.0 grade scale) or higher are transferable if coursework is relevant to the student’s program of study at SUNY Broome Community College.
+S (Satisfactory) and P (Pass) grades are also acceptable, with the exclusion of certain competitive Health Science programs.

 • Transfer credit is based upon course equivalencies, including course levels, course descriptions, and learning outcomes.
-Course syllabus and textbooks used for the course may also be considered for transfer credit evaluation.
-At least 70% of the course content should be equivalent to transfer the credit.
-When the credit is transferrable but the course credit is less than the SUNY Broom Community College course, the remaining credit will need to be earned (waived) for program certification purposes.
+Course syllabus and textbooks may also be reviewed for transfer credit evaluation.
+At least 70% of the course content should be equivalent in order to transfer the credit.
+When the credit is transferable but the course credit is less than the SUNY Broome course, the remaining credit will need to be earned (or possibly waived or substituted) for program certification purposes.

-• When a course is accepted for transfer credit from another college, a grade of “T” will be noted on the transcript and degree evaluation.
-The “T” grade carries no point value; therefore, it is not considered when calculating the term, degree, or cumulative GPA.
-A grade of “T” is counted for attempted and earned hours.
+• When a course is accepted for transfer credit from another college, a grade of “T” will be noted on the transcript.
+The “T” grade carries no point value; therefore, it is not considered when calculating the grade point average.
+A grade of “T” is counted towards attempted and earned hours.

-• Once transfer credit is accepted, and the student is enrolled after the start of the semester in which it was posted, it cannot be removed from the student’s record.
+• Once transfer credit is accepted, it cannot be removed from the student’s record.

 Transfer Credit Appeal Process

-• Students who do not agree with the College’s decision on the granting or placement of credit earned at a prior SUNY institution have the right to submit an appeal to the Registrar’s Office.
+• Students who disagree with the College’s decision on the granting credit earned at a prior institution have the right to submit an appeal to their Dean.

 Advanced Placement (AP), CEEB College Level Examination (CLEP), and International Baccalaureate (IB)